Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2026/01/my-detailed-experience-with-woocommerce-and-wordpress/index.md

 * **Printify**: their mockups are great, but there are waaaay too many of them.
 I have to make sure to tone it down, otherwise my website is flooded with useless images wasting space.
 They have no way to set Categories or Tags from within the interface.
 Their default description is English only and pretty worthless.
 The only data they copy behind the scenes (at least for my website theme) is the _weight_ of the product.
 Their auto-add GSPR function is really nice, though.
 Also, _prices excluding VAT_.
 * **Printful**: their mockups are almost non-existent.
 They give me a nice list of details in the description ... but it's not actually a list, so I have to manually type it _as a list_ in WordPress anyway.
 They can read my installation and allow me to directly set a known Category, nice.
 Their auto-add GSPR is confusing and pretty worthless.
 Also, _prices including VAT_.
 * **Gelato**: just the right number of mockups.
 Default descriptions are Dutch too and I don't need to do a thing, nice.
-I can directly said Categories and Tags within _their_ interface.
+I can directly set Categories and Tags within _their_ interface.
 A bit more "extra info" is sent along.
 They don't even _mention_ the required GSPR information, though.
 Also, _prices excluding VAT_.

 Looking at it like this, Gelato---despite using their Legacy API with a workaround---is clearly the most friendly one to use.
 It sends the most (useful) data along and doesn't require me to do much manual tweaking.